$10 delivery fee with FREE shipping on orders over $159 - Shop Now!

 Simply Grassfed, in case you didn’t know, is composed of two farms.
 Alpine Heritage Creamery, our dairy and creamery where Alvin Fisher and family produces the raw A2/A2 cheeses as well as the butcher shop that processes our pasture-raised meats are in Paradise, PA.

-Here at Burke’s Garden, we received 12 inches of rain in 2 days.
-Our power is still out and cell service just came back on line.
+Burke’s Garden, received 12 inches of rain in 2 days.
+Power is still out and cell service just came back on line.

 The community is well prepared with solar and generators.
-Our major freezer storage space for our meats and cheeses is still up and running with no loss of food.
+The major freezer storage space for meats and cheeses is still up and running with no loss of food.

-Here at the farm, we have been juggling cleaning up fallen trees on sheds, roads, power lines, drying out household items from the flood waters, and keeping the animals from escaping through broken fences, rotating them to new pastures, and fed.
+Folks in the community, have been juggling cleaning up fallen trees on sheds, roads, power lines, drying out household items from the flood waters, and keeping the animals from escaping through broken fences, rotating them to new pastures, and fed.

 Western North Carolina is one of the larger regions Simply Grassfed and Miller’s Organic Farm have served, with drop offs in Asheville of hundreds of pounds of meat and dairy to around fifty families every 2 weeks for over 20-years.